VolumeElement/VolumeElement.github.io/_posts/2023-07-31-hilberts-theorem-90.md

 Deciphering what this actually means was my initial motivation to understand Galois cohomology and cohomology in general.
 For a while I have been aware that Galois cohomology is an indispensable tool in modern number theory as it has the power to extract algebraic information about Galois groups that is normally veiled.
 One major place it shows up is in class field theory, which is another basic element of the modern number theorist's toolkit (and is something else I have been tackling).

-The following notes in this section are primarily assembled from [^1] and [^2].
-I found [^1] to be a fantastic resource as it introduces the topic in, what was for me, a familiar setting.
+The following notes in this section are primarily assembled from Lozano-Robledo's lecture[^1] and Seewoo Lee's notes[^2].
+I found the lecture to be a fantastic resource as it introduces the topic in, what was for me, a familiar setting.

 *Here $0$ represents the trivial group.